API Development

 What is an API description language?

-API description languages are similar to blueprints in construction.
-They provide a structured format for outlining an API’s capabilities and behaviour, ensuring that developers and machines can interpret and interact with the API effectively.
+API description languages are like blueprints for construction.
+They provide a structured format for outlining what an API can do and how it behaves.
+This helps developers and machines understand and interact with the API better.
 These languages facilitate:

 • Precise Communication: They offer a clear understanding of the API’s structure and expected behaviour, ensuring that all team members are on the same page.